WilliamN-50/Kex/README.md

 # Solving Differential Equations using Adaptive Size with Neural Network
 The Source Code of the bachelor degree project.
 Two kinds of the neural network models are implemented.
 All of them have 8 hidden layers in addition to the indispensable input and output layers.
-Each hidden layer has $80$ neurons and uses the $ReLU$ function as the activation function.
+Each hidden layer has 80 neurons and uses the ReLU function as the activation function.

 ## [**Model**](https://github.com/WilliamN-50/Kex/tree/main/neural_network)